Jana11240/enchanted/README.md

 ## Architecture and Dependencies

-- Provider Pattern Architecture was used.
+- MVC (Model-View-Controller) Architecture Pattern was used.
 - Flutter Riverpod package for state management.
 - Http Package for API requests.
 - Flutter test package for widget testing.